ongr-io/FilterManagerBundle/Resources/doc/usage.rst

 Template variables
 ------------------

-If you're using default controller, :ref:`SearchResponse` from :ref:`FiltersManager` will be named `filter_manager` in template, otherwise it's whatever you call it in your controller.
+If you're using default controller, `SearchResponse` from `FiltersManager` will be named `filter_manager` in template, otherwise it's whatever you call it in your controller.

-You can use :ref:`SearchResponse` to get results in your template.
+You can use `SearchResponse` to get results in your template.
 Example:

 .. code-block:: twig